KuzinaRuslana/Task-Manager/README.md

 ```bash
 make start
 ```
-5. The project is now available on http://localhost:8000!
+5. Yay!
+The project is now available on http://localhost:8000!